Driving a 170% increase in WAU for a consumer-facing startup

 After internal discussion, the team concluded that we needed something a feature that would be simple, fun and engaging to aid in retaining users.
 I took a deep look into other social apps for inspiration.

-Making engagement feel simple and not like a chore.
+Making engagement feel game-like and not like a chore.

 Gists reduces the manual effort it took for users to rate articles and earn points.
 It would be a swipe-based interaction model that would leverage AI to make the news digestible and fun to interact with.